-In our opinion, the financial statements and financial highlights referred to above present fairly, in all material respects, the financial position of Tortoise Energy Independence Fund, Inc. at November 30, 2013, the results of its operations and its cash flows for the year then ended, and the changes in its net assets and its financial highlights for each of the periods indicated therein, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the financial statements and financial highlights referred to above present fairly, in all material respects, the financial position of Tortoise Pipeline & Energy Fund, Inc. at November 30, 2013, the results of its operations and its cash flows for the year then ended, the changes in its net assets for each of the two years in the period then ended, and the financial highlights for each of the periods indicated therein, in conformity with U.S. generally accepted accounting principles.

-Ernst + Young LLP

-Kansas City, Missouri

-January 21, 2014
+Kansas City, Missouri January 21, 2014